domichel/fvwm-xdg-menu/README.md

 TODO:
 -----
-Find some nice artwork icons for all the categories and incorporate them into the menu.
+Find some more artwork icons for all the categories and incorporate them into the menu.
+For now, the icons in the FVWM_Xdg theme are coming from the Tangp project and from the Ken Lester's icon theme.
+It inherit the Tango and gnome icon themes.

 NOTE: